godbus/dbus/README.markdown

 ### Installation

-Because this package needs some new reflection features, it currently requires a Go runtime built from the hg tip.
-(This will change once Go 1.1 is released.)

-If you have this, just run:
+This packages requires Go 1.1.
+If you installed it and set up your GOPATH, just run:

 ```
 go get github.com/guelfey/go.dbus